stackbuilders/stache/README.md

 This is a Haskell implementation of Mustache templates.
 The implementation conforms to the version 1.1.3 of the official [Mustache specification](https://github.com/mustache/spec).
-It is extremely simple and straightforward to use with minimal but complete API—three functions to compile templates (from directory, from file, and from lazy text) and one to render them.
+It has a minimal but complete API—three functions to compile templates (from directory, from file, and from lazy text) and one to render them.

-The implementation uses the Megaparsec parsing library to parse the templates which results in superior quality of error messages.
+The implementation uses the Megaparsec parsing library to parse the templates which results in high-quality error messages.

-For rendering you only need to create Aeson's `Value` where you put the data to interpolate.
-Since the library re-uses Aeson's instances and most data types in the Haskell ecosystem are instances of classes like `Data.Aeson.ToJSON`, the whole process is very simple for the end user.
+For rendering one only needs to create Aeson's `Value` that is used for interpolation of template variables.
+Since the library re-uses Aeson's instances and most data types in the Haskell ecosystem are instances of classes like `Data.Aeson.ToJSON`, the process is simple for the end user.

 Template Haskell helpers for compilation of templates at compile time are available in the `Text.Mustache.Compile.TH` module.
-The helpers currently work only with GHC 8 and later.

 One feature that is not currently supported is lambdas.
 The feature is marked as optional in the spec and can be emulated via processing of parsed